 A good solution to get rid of this powdery mildew is to make a solution of dry powered milk and spray your plants.
 This is a tip I learned at a Master Gardener class.
 It works!

-It's that time of year again, the garden and the garden pests are back with a vengeance!
+I's that time of year again, the garden and the garden pests are back with a vengeance!
 This is what white mold looks like.
 It destroys cucurbit crops such as pumpkins, cucumbers, and peas.
 To date we have tried everything to rid ourselves of this.
-We have cut off diseased leaves, sprayed them with neem oil, compost tea, water, milk, and baking soda.
-So far nothing at all rids the cucurbits of this disease.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.